-Today I’m going to show you a very simple, cheerful design for summer.
-I wanted to take a little break from fondant today and so we are working with two of my favorite things–buttercream & chocolate candy coating! ;0)
+Today I’m going to share an adorable Bicycle with Balloons cake tutorial!
+I wanted to take a little break from fondant today and so we are working with two of my FAVORITE cake decorating mediums–buttercream & chocolate candy coating! ;0)

-I started out by frosting a 6″ cake with buttercream frosting (tinted Americolor Sky Blue).
+I started out by frosting a six inch cake with Classic Vanilla Buttercream Frosting (tinted Americolor Sky Blue).
 Then…the fun part…

 The main focus of our cake will be our chocolate bicycle.
 Use whatever colors you’d like–our bike is piped with pink, black & white candy coating.
 You can find colorful bags of candy coating (Wilton Candy Melts for instance) in your favorite cake supply shops–but for our bike, we deepened our shade of pink candy coating with Wilton Pink Candy Coloring. (*You cannot tint candy coating/candy melts with the ordinary coloring gels that you would use with frosting or fondant.
 The chocolate will seize.
 It needs to be candy coloring, which is oil based.) –